If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 - Address: 19-11, Insa-dong, Jongno-gu, Seoul-si

-Although fresh-faced and opened in 2004, Ssamziegil blends surprisingly well with the neighbourhood’s traditional aesthetic and spirit.
-Many of Ssamziegil’s best finds are unique to Insadong, handcrafted by local artisans in the complex’s own workshops and galleries.
+Many of Ssamziegil’s best finds are unique to Insadong.
+They’re handcrafted by local artisans in the complex’s workshops and galleries.

-While visiting Ssamziegil, don’t miss out on visiting the Sky Garden on the 4th-floor rooftop for cool sweeping vistas over Insadong.
+While visiting Ssamziegil, don’t miss out on visiting the Sky Garden.
+Located on the 4th-floor rooftop, the Sky Garden delivers sweeping vistas over Insadong and Seoul.

 - Address: 44, Insadong-gil, Jongno-gu, Seoul